 Title: Interventional Cardiologist

-James Parker, Interventional Cardiologist at North Oaks Medical Center, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in heart health.
+Christine M. Gasperetti, MD, Interventional Cardiologist at the University of Pennsylvania Health System, has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in cardiology.

 Dr. Gasperetti has found success in the field of cardiology, beginning her career in 1991 as an attending interventional cardiologist in the Department of Cardiology at the University of North Carolina Hospitals until 1993.
 In 1994, she proceeded to work for the Veterans Affairs Medical Center in Salem, Virginia, as the director of the cardiac catheterization laboratory until 1998.
 During this time, she also was active as an assistant professor of medicine in the Department of Internal Medicine at the University of Virginia School of Medicine.
 She excelled as an assistant professor of medicine at the University of Medicine and Dentistry of New Jersey, part of the Robert Wood Johnson Medical School, between 1999 and 2008.
 Transitioning from teaching, she joined the Heart and Lung Center in Browns Mills, New Jersey, in 1998, where she served as an attending physician until 2006 and continued as assistant chief of Invasive and Interventional Services between 2006 and 2008.
 She has practiced as an interventional cardiologist at Penn Medicine, a part of the University of Pennsylvania Health System, since 2008.